byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 ***A solution to some very big problems.***

-**Ecologically Responsible management of organic kitchen remnants can reduce 70% of the total waste production and reduce the bad gases produced during organic decomposition, while saving the environment by creating bio-active humus soil and pro-biotic fertilizer to combat the negative use of toxic chemicals and pollutants.**
+**Responsible management of organic kitchen remnants can reduce 70% of the total waste production and reduce the bad gases produced during organic decomposition, while saving the environment by creating bio-active humus soil and pro-biotic liquid fertilizer to combat the negative use of toxic chemicals and pollutants.**

 **Bokashi provides essential nutrients to rebuild soil organic matter content, and re-establish microbial populations.
 Benefits directly associated with improved organic matter content are: enhanced water infiltration and moisture-holding, aggregation, aeration, nutrient supply for plant growth, and microbial activity.**

 **Bioremediation**- Biotechnology employs the use of living organisms, microbes and bacteria, in the removal of contaminants, pollutants, and toxins from soil, water, and other environments.

-Fermentation naturally produces Lactic Acid Bacteria (LAB), one of the most well studied bacterial groups known from ancient times. *Lactic acid - this molecule occurs in almost every living organism and it plays an essential role in the anaerobic energy metabolism of billions of life forms.* These valuable micro-organisms are used in numerous areas, especially food industry and medicine.
-LAB produce a wide range of compounds for food upgrading.
-Moreover, LAB can find special applications like generation of bio-energy not affecting the surrounding environment.
+Fermentation naturally produces Lactic Acid Bacteria (LAB), one of the most well studied bacterial groups known from ancient times. *Lactic acid - this molecule occurs in almost every living organism and it plays an essential role in the anaerobic energy metabolism of billions of life forms.* LAB can find special applications like generation of bio-energy not affecting the surrounding environment.

 #### *Conservation as a consequence of production.*
 ***Urban soil cultivation practices can have a significant impact on urban ecosystem.***
-Bokashi, the ecologically responsible option for food remnants, perfect for those living in apartments/condos and those looking to use their food remnants as a nutrient rich pro-biotic soil amendment in their garden, plant pots or the surrounding environment (ecosystem) as a gift of thanks, fertile pro-biotic soil for Mother Earth.
+Bokashi, the ecologically responsible option for all food remnants, perfect for those living in apartments/condos and those looking to use their food remnants as a nutrient rich pro-biotic soil amendment in their garden, plant pots or the surrounding environment (ecosystem) as a gift of thanks, fertile pro-biotic soil for Mother Earth.
 No modern garden is required, be creative, whats around ...

 A healthy microbiome of the physical body is like a healthy microbiome of the soil, when cared for correctly creates space for more healthy lifeforms to exist.
 The flora and fauna, healthy bacteria and yeast of the body and soil, actually can, do and have gone extinct!
 Especially in the gut, from a life time of unhealthy eating they just become eliminated.
 Fermentation is the way to bring that balance back, body and soil all life is 'built' the same.